JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`Conditional <Conditional>`
   Create an array of ints, floats, strings or date times using a series of where clauses.

+:ref:`DateTimeOffset <DateTimeOffset>`
+  Add an offset variable, with units of seconds, minutes or hours, to the :code:`MetaData/dateTime` variable.

 :ref:`DrawObsErrorFromFile <DrawObsErrorFromFile>`
     Derive observation error values by interpolating an array loaded from a file, representing the variance or covariance matrix (of which only the diagonal elements are taken into account), indexed by coordinates whose names correspond to ObsSpace variables.
 This file can potentially contain a collection ("stack") of such matrices.